-As a small-business owner, your biggest battle is not with your competition or even the fight for more customers.
+As a business leader, your biggest battle is not with your competition or even the fight for more customers.
 It’s for the hearts and souls of your team members.
 Because in the long run, if you don’t have them on your side and truly passionate about what you do, your company will never succeed.

 In this article, we’re sharing six ideas that can help you turn your company into an amazing place with an awesome company culture, where team members and you will love to work.
 It’s the best way to make your business fun again.